kaz-utashiro/greple/docs/index.md

     Print matched string only.
 Newline character is printed after matched string if it does not end with newline.
 Use **--no-newline** option if you don't need extra newline.

+- **--all**

+    Print entire file.
+This option does not affect to seach behavior or block treatment.
+Just print all contents.

 - **-m** _n_\[,_m_\], **--max-count**=_n_\[,_m_\]